ecarrizo2/sst-oop-starter-kit/README.md

 ### Core Frameworks & Tools

 - **SST**
-  Build and manage serverless applications seamlessly using the **Serverless Stack Toolkit**, powered by AWS CDK.
+  Build and manage serverless applications seamlessly using the **Serverless Stack Toolkit**

 - **TSyringe**
   Use **automatic dependency injection** via TSyringe for clean, testable, and modular code without relying on a heavyweight framework like NestJS.